 My practice is especially well-suited for people experiencing a chronic or existential sense of incongruence — those who can be outwardly functional but feel inwardly misaligned, depleted, or disconnected from themselves.
 Clients often come to me not in acute crisis, but during a season of reflection, transition, awakening, or quiet unraveling, when partnership in the process of healing would be particularly helpful.

-A Collaborative, Depth-Oriented Approach to Therapy
+A Collaborative, Insight-Oriented Approach to Therapy

 Integrating Psychological and Spiritual Dimensions